Pipe Concepts

 .

 If no config is provided the default config is applied.
-If you remove a provider from the array, this provider is removed
+If you remove a provider from the array, the provider is removed

 from your processing sequence.